 (also called secondary or temporary lactose intolerance.)

-If there is too much lactose available for the enzyme to digest, symptoms of wind (gas), tummy ache and copious frothy green or watery stools may be seen.
+If there is too much lactose in the gut for the enzyme to digest, symptoms of wind (gas), tummy ache and copious frothy green or watery stools may be seen.
 This is much more common than “true” lactose intolerance.
 The rest of this article discusses causes, symptoms and remedies for this type of temporary lactose intolerance in babies.

 What causes lactose overload?

 Anything that prevents lactose being digested properly in the intestines can cause lactose overload.
-This might be damage to the special cells that produce the enzyme in the intestine, or if the volume of low fat breastmilk passing through the intestines floods the enzyme available.
+This might be damage to the special cells that produce the enzyme in the intestine, or if the volume of low fat breast milk passing through the intestines overwhelms the available enzyme.

 Damage to the intestinal lining

-If there is any damage to the intestinal lining it can affect the production of the enzyme lactase which is produced in the delicate brush borders of the intestines.
-Types of damage include inflammation (e.g. irritation from cows’ milk allergy or gluten) or bacterial or viral infection (e.g. gastroenteritis).
+If there is any damage to the intestinal lining it can affect the production of the enzyme lactase which is produced in the delicate brush borders of the baby’s intestines.
+Types of damage include inflammation (e.g. irritation from cows’ milk allergy or gluten), bacterial or viral infection (e.g. gastroenteritis) or antibiotic use.
 Other possible causes of damage include partially digested formula, parasites, and some mothers notice a connection with live vaccines such as rotavirus (Minchin, 2015).
 If there is not enough enzyme, large amounts of lactose can pass undigested to the lower bowel.
 Here it will be fermented by bacteria giving the familiar symptoms of gas, discomfort and lots of green watery stools.